scape1989/MWP-Automatic-Solver/README.md

 python config.json 0.0001
 ```

-Alternatively, you can run the _trial_ script, which will iterate over all of the config files found in the root directory and will not stop early.
+Alternatively, you can run the _trial_ script, which iterates over all of the config files found in the root directory and completes all epoch iterations you specify.

 #### Step 5

 ---

-After training, your model will be saved and your configuration file will be updated to refer to this model.
+After training, the program saves your model, and your configuration file is updated to refer to this model.
 You can train from the checkpoint generated by repeating step 4.

 #### Tips

 ---

-- Once trained, setting 'epochs' to 0 will skip training if you wish to retest your model.
-This mode will also enable the command line input testing.
-The translator works well when fed data from the training sets, but highly unique user input will most likley not result in the best output equations.
+- Once trained, setting _epochs_ to 0 skips training if you wish to retest your model.
+This mode also enables the command line input testing.
+The translator works well when fed data from the training sets, but highly unique user input will most likely not result in the best output equations.
-- To pretrain your model on IMDb reviews, enable the 'pretrain' setting before training on MWP data.
+- To pre-train your model on IMDb reviews, enable the 'pretrain' setting before training on MWP data.

 ---

+If you wish to see all of the numbers our models made, check out the publication folder.
+There are templated configuration files located there as well for examples of different configurations that were proven to work.

-We hope that your intrest in math word problems has increased, and encourage any suggestions for future work or bug fixes.
+We hope that your interest in math word problems has increased, and encourage any suggestions for future work or bug fixes.

 Happy solving!